AndersDJohnson/firedux/README.md

 to dispatch Redux actions
-that optimisically & immediately read/write to an in-memory subset of your data from Firebase, then asynchronously pulls & pushes data in the background.
+that optimisically & immediately read/write to an in-memory subset of your data from Firebase, then asynchronously pull & push data in the background.

 ## Install